 - stay at least 2 metres away from others outside your household or support bubble

 - wash your hands regularly for 20 seconds or use hand sanitiser

 - avoid touching your eyes, nose or mouth

 - when coughing or sneezing, cover your mouth and nose with a tissue and throw away the tissue safely.
 If you do not have a tissue, use the crook of your elbow (not hands) to cough or sneeze into

-- wear a face covering, as required by law when attending indoor places of worship, crematoria and burial ground chapels unless you are exempt for health, disability or other reasons.
+- wear a face covering, as required by law when attending indoor places of worship, crematoriums and burial ground chapels unless you are exempt for health, disability or other reasons.
 You should also wear a face covering in other enclosed public spaces where social distancing may be difficult and where you may come into contact with people you do not normally meet.
 There is additional guidance on the use of face coverings

 - if the event is taking place indoors, avoid singing, shouting, chanting and raising your voice because this may increase the risk of airborne transmission of the virus.
 If the event is taking place outdoors, you may join in with singing

 If you are organising a funeral or commemorative event, you should:

 - consider inviting close friends and family only, to reduce the risk of spreading infection

-- ensure other mourners are aware if there is a clinically vulnerable, or clinically extremely vulnerable person attending.
+- ensure other mourners are aware if there is a clinically extremely vulnerable person attending.
 They should be respectful of the vulnerable person’s need to avoid close contact at any point

 Who can attend a funeral?